-The entire project is acutely energy-efficient courtesy of features such as ‘breathability’ instead of air conditioning.
-It was also designed to blend into its surroundings as seamlessly as possible.
+The building itself is designed to blend into its surroundings as seamlessly as possible, made of a fusion of Cotswold stone and wood.
 A ‘living wall’ of plants faces Minchinhampton Common while vertical timbers of differing lengths reflect the trunks and canopy of the surrounding trees.